-No. Objective Responses (OR) Cancer Patients Stable Partial Complete Total % 95% Type Evaluable Disease Response Response OR OR CI Ovarian 51 16 17 3 20 39% (26% - 54%)
+Objective Responses (OR)

+Cancer Type No. Patients Evaluable Stable Disease Partial Response Complete Response Total OR % OR 95% CI

+Ovarian 52 15 17 3 20 38% (25% - 53%)

-NSCL 42 18 6 3 9 21% (10% - 37%) Bladder 27 11 7 2 9 33% (17% - 54%)
+NSCL 43 19 6 3 9 21% (10% - 36%)

+Bladder 27 11 7 2 9 33% (17% - 54%)

 Following completion of treatment in the Phase 2a studies, clinical monitoring of each consenting patient was continued to assess survival duration.
-Median survival in each of the three studies has been estimated based on reports received from investigators as of December 2005:
+Median survival in each of the three studies has been estimated based on reports received from investigators:

-Median

-Cancer Survival 95% CI
+Сапсег Туре Median Survival (wks) 95% CI (wks)

-Type (wks) (wks)

 Ovarian 64.1 (49.1 - 106.4)

 NSCL 34.7 (18.9 - 48.0)

 Bladder 57.4 (27.1 - 94.9)

 In September 2004, we initiated a Phase 2b study of TOCOSOL Paclitaxel for first line treatment of women with metastatic breast cancer.
 By October 2004, we had enrolled a total of 47 patients.
-At the end of September 2005, the investigators reported an overall objective response rate of 53%, (95% Confidence Interval 38% - 68%).
+The investigators reported an overall objective response rate of 53%, (95% Confidence Interval 38% - 68%).
 Review of all radiographic images by an independent radiologist who had no information about individual patients' treatment or non-radiographic response assessments reported a confirmed objective response rate of 49%, (95% Confidence Interval 34% - 64%).
-Three patients remain on active treatment at the end of March 2006.
-We currently estimate the median time to disease progression at 7.2 months (95% Confidence Interval 5.5 - 9.8 months) and patient follow-up for survival duration will continue throughout the next two years.
+Two patients remain on active treatment as of June 2006.
+We currently estimate the median time to disease progression at 7.2 months (95% Confidence Interval 5.5 - 9.8 months) and patient follow-up for survival duration will continue through November 2006.

 In addition to being assessed for anti-tumor efficacy, patients are also monitored for adverse events in all clinical studies.
 The most significant adverse events expected with taxanes are neutropenia and peripheral neuropathy.
 Among 210 patients treated in the Phase 2 clinical trials as of April 2006, the incidence of at least one episode of Grade 4 neutropenia (absolute neutrophil count <500 cells/mm3) during treatment was 19%.
 However, only 2% of patients had febrile neutropenia, and there were no septic deaths.
-No peripheral neuropathy was observed in 53% of patients, Grade 3 peripheral neuropathy was reported in only 9% of patients cumulatively, and no patients experienced Grade 4 peripheral neuropathy.
+No peripheral neuropathy was observed in 53% of patients, Grade 3 peripheral neuropathy was reported in only 11% of patients cumulatively, and no patients experienced Grade 4 peripheral neuropathy.
 We believe these adverse event rates compare favorably to the reported neutropenia and peripheral neuropathy experienced when Taxol is administered with the approved dosing regimen of 175 mg/m2 every three weeks.
 Dose reductions or treatment delays due to toxicity from TOCOSOL Paclitaxel did not limit long-term treatment in most patients.
 Paclitaxel-mediated infusion-related toxicities, sometimes called "hypersensitivity reactions" and involving pain, flushing, shortness of breath or chest tightness, were infrequently observed following more than 3,500 administered doses.
 Investigators have reported that infusion-related toxicities associated with our product could be ameliorated by temporary (a few minutes) interruption of infusion, while corticosteroid premedications were not helpful.
 Infusion-related toxicities very rarely prevented delivery of intended doses.
 Overall, we believe that TOCOSOL Paclitaxel appears to be well tolerated over multiple treatment cycles.